CSUF News Service

 “The track record for professional classical singers who have studied at CSUF speaks for itself,” says baritone alumnus James ‘Marty’ Schaefer, who recently performed on stage in LA Opera’s “La Traviata” with fellow Titans Charles Castronovo, Omar Crook and Christopher Job.

-“Where Jane Paul built a wonderful program and recruited incredible talents like soprano Debra Voigt and baritone Rodney Gilfrey, the program under Mark Goodrich carried on that tradition and has produced world class singers who have thriving careers,” adds Schaefer.
+“Where Jane Paul built a wonderful program and recruited incredible talents like soprano Deborah Voigt and baritone Rodney Gilfrey, the program under Mark Goodrich carried on that tradition and has produced world class singers who have thriving careers,” adds Schaefer.

 “I was extremely lucky to have Mark Goodrich as my first formal voice teacher,” says tenor Charles Castronovo, who will be performing “La Boheme” in January with the Royal Opera in Covent Garden, London.
 “Besides his positivity and support, he always gave me an honest opinion about my voice and performing, that, now looking back, was probably one of the most valuable things he could have given me.”